 As a largely outdoor recreation-based industry, local tourism is vulnerable due to a number of environmental and human-induced factors that are beyond the control of the tourism operator.
-Key challenges relate to both climate change and changes in land use, with resulting impacts to water levels, water quality, aquatic habitats, fish & wildlife health and populations, shoreline aesthetics/health, and the quality and availability of natural landscapes.
+Key challenges relate to both climate change and changes in land use, with resulting impacts to water levels, water quality, aquatic habitats, fish and wildlife health and populations, shoreline aesthetics/health, and the quality and availability of natural landscapes.

-Growth & Development Strategic Actions
+Growth and Development Strategic Actions

-Action No. Actions/Strategic Directions Partners Implementation Considerations & Options GD1 Work with all partners to continue to support environmentally sustainable growth for risk mitigation and the protection of watershed values and features.
-All Partners and Stakeholders listed throughout this Plan Key tools for environmental sustainability are: the protection of wetlands, for natural storage and other benefits riparian buffers along all waterways including natural features (lakes, rivers, streams), and manmade features (municipal and agricultural drains) the 30 metre setback from normal high water mark for structural development and hardened surfaces the promotion of low impact development measures (LIDs) the protection of natural features and systems

-Note: As a key overriding theme, many additional strategic actions presented in this document are directed at environmentally sustainable management of growth and development.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options GD1 Work with all partners to continue to support environmentally sustainable growth for risk mitigation and the protection of watershed values and features.
+All partners and stakeholders listed throughout this Plan Key tools for environmental sustainability are: the protection of wetlands, for natural storage and other benefits riparian buffers along all waterways including natural features (lakes, rivers, streams), and manmade features (municipal and agricultural drains) the 30 metre setback from normal high water mark for structural development and hardened surfaces the promotion of low impact development measures (LIDs) the protection of natural features and systems Note: As a a key overriding theme, n nany additional strategic actions presented in this rected at environmentally sustainable management of growin development.
+Crotch Lake Dam